kebaldwi/DNAC-TEMPLATES/LABS/LAB-3-Advanced-Automation/README-old.md

 ### Lab SubSection 6.4 - Preparation Confirmation

-Once all the steps have been completed, the *c9300-1.dcloud.cisco.com* **Target** will have rebooted in a default state, acquired an IP address, discovered DNA Center and will appear in the **Plug and Play** tab in the **Provisioning** application.
+Once all the steps have been completed, the *c9300-1.dcloud.cisco.com* **Target** will have rebooted in a default state, acquired an IP address, discovered Catalyst Center and will appear in the **Plug and Play** tab in the **Provisioning** application.
 Confirm this by

 <details open>
 <summary> Click for Details and Sub Tasks</summary>

-   1. Within DNA Center Navigate to *Provision>Inventory*.
+   1. Within Catalyst Center Navigate to *Provision>Inventory*.

       ![json](./images/DNAC-InventoryProvision-menu.png?raw=true "Import JSON")